mirror/dd-wrt/src/router/python/Doc/howto/regex.rst

    >>> p.sub('colour', 'blue socks and red shoes', count=1)
    'colour socks and red shoes'

-The :meth:`~re.pattern.subn` method does the same work, but returns a 2-tuple containing the new string value and the number of replacements  that were performed::
+The :meth:`~re.Pattern.subn` method does the same work, but returns a 2-tuple containing the new string value and the number of replacements  that were performed::

    >>> p = re.compile('(blue|white|red)')